-MUS 101 Ensemble.
+- MUS 101 Ensemble.
 Students may earn one hour of credit each semester for participation in the A Cappella Chorus.
 Membership by audition.
-Co-requisite: MUS 112 or equivalent or permission of choral director.
-Fall, Winter.

-- MUS 141 Class Voice.
-Beginning voice including diction, breath control, and projection.
-Fall. - MUS 151 Class Guitar.
+Co-requisite: MUS 102 or equivalent or permission of choral director.
+Fall, Winter. - MUS 141 Voice.
+Sophomore music majors may register for private voice instruction.
+For each credit hour per semester a student will receive one-half hour lesson per week, and should meet the requirement of one hour daily practice.
+Fall, Winter. - MUS 151 Class Guitar.
 A study of the concepts and techniques used in playing the acoustic guitar with emphasis on fundamental and advanced finger picking styles.
-Winter. - MUS 161 Piano.
+Alternate years, Fall 1982. - MUS 161 Piano.
 Any student may register for private instruction in piano, regardless of his major field of study.
 For each credit hour per semester a student will receive one-half hour lesson per week, and should meet the requirement of one hour daily practice.
 Fall, Winter.